-Group 1 Members of your household Group 2 People closely associated with you Group 3 Others you need to consider Anyone who normally lives as part of your household, whether they are related to you or not, including spouses/partners who work away from home and sons and daughters who are studying away from home Parents, parents-in-law and their partners Sons and daughters; stepsons and stepdaughters and their partners Brothers and sisters and their partners A partner's parent, child, brother or sister Grandparents, grandchildren and their partners Someone who is dependent on you or whom you are dependent on close friends Other relatives (e.g. uncles, aunts, nieces, nephews and their partners) Other friends (e.g. someone you are acquainted with socially, neighbours, business contacts/associates)
+Group 1 Group 2 Group 3 Members of your People closely associated Others you need to household with you consider Anyone who normally lives as part of your household, whether they are related to you or not, including spouses/partners who work away from home and sons and daughters who are studying away from home Parents, parents-in-law and their partners Sons and daughters; stepsons and step- daughters and their partners Brothers and sisters and their partners A partner's parent, child, brother or sister Grandparents, grandchildren and their partners Someone who is dependent on you or whom you are dependent on close friends Other relatives (e.g. uncles, aunts, nieces, nephews and their partners) Other friends (e.g. someone you are acquainted with socially, neighbours, business contacts/associates)